11 Anti-Inflammatory Foods, Supplements & Routines For A Bit Of Respite

 Processed foods and refined sugars are one of the most common reasons we experience gut inflammation and digestive problems.
 While we are advocates of living a balanced lifestyle, eating natural and organic is incredibly important.
 Whole foods are not only better for our minds and bodies, but they are also more sustainable for the environment and support local farmers.

 Choose to eat natural and organic foods when you can.
-On the rare occasion you do indulge your sweet tooth or consume fast food, supplement the treat with organic fruits and veggies, as well as a lot of water.
+When you do indulge your sweet tooth or consume fast food, supplement the treat with organic fruits and veggies, as well as a lot of water.

 For tips on eating organic, check out Myths & Truths About Shopping Organic.